MOST RECENT

 Upgrading Your Permit to a Drivers License

 Once all of the above requirements are met, you may wish to upgrade your learners permit to a regular California drivers license.
-Keep in mind that upgrading to a license will require you to pass a California drivers test at the DMV.
+Keep in mind that upgrading to a license will require you to pass a California driving test at the DMV.
 The driving test will assess your ability to control the vehicle and to observe all driving rules at the same time.
 The best way to prepare for the test is to practice as much as you can.
 You may also wish to employ services of a professional driving instructor who could coach you on maneuvers that will come up of the road skills exam.